-- 2.3.9 Dental hygiene theory content must be current and of sufficient scope and depth for graduates to apply the fundamental principles of dental hygiene theory as they pertain to client-centred approaches for promoting, improving, and supporting oral health.
+- 2.3.9 Dental hygiene theory content must be current and of sufficient scope and depth for graduates to apply the fundamental principles of dental hygiene theory as they pertain to client/patient-centred approaches for promoting, improving, and supporting oral health.
 Dental hygiene theory must be sequenced throughout the program to ensure the integration of theory and practice. - 2.3.10 Graduates must have the ability to provide evidence-based dental hygiene interventions for individuals and groups.
 Learning opportunities must reflect the full dental hygiene scope of practice to permit students to: - a.
 Apply dental hygiene care/services/interventions to individuals, groups, and communities. - b.
 Critically review literature pertinent to the provision of evidence-based dental hygiene services/care/interventions. - c.
 Make dental hygiene decisions supported by current evidence, ethical principles and practice standards. - d.
-Use fine motor skills in the assessment, planning, implementation, and evaluation of clinical dental hygiene care. - e.
-Manage dental hygiene clinical care for clients of all ages including those who are medically-compromised and with special needs. - f.
-Manage health promotion activities for communities and groups. - g.
-Manage health educational activities for communities and groups. - h.
-Manage the business aspects of the practice of dental hygiene. - 2.3.11 The program must provide learning opportunities to prepare students, upon graduation, to apply the principles of ethical reasoning and professional responsibility as they pertain to client services and practice management.
+Use fine motor skills in the application of the dental hygiene process of care in the assessment, dental hygiene diagnosis, planning, implementation, and evaluation of clinical dental hygiene care. - e.
+Manage dental hygiene clinical care for clients/patients of all ages. - f.
+Manage dental hygiene clinical care for clients/patients who medically-compromised. - g.
+Manage dental hygiene clinical care for clients/patients who have specialized health needs - h.
+Manage health promotion activities for communities and groups. - i.
+Manage health educational activities for communities and groups. - j.
+Manage the business management aspects of the practice of dental hygiene. - 2.3.11 The program must provide learning opportunities to prepare students, upon graduation, to apply the principles of ethical reasoning and professional responsibility as they pertain to client/patients services and practice management.
 Graduates must recognize the role of lifelong learning, self-assessment, and peer-assessment in maintaining continued competence.

-Documentation Required Requirements 2.3.3 to 2.3.11
+Documentation Required for 2.3.3 to 2.3.11